Online Associate of Applied Science Degree in Information Technology (IT)

 - Core Credits20

 - Total Credits90

 Concentrations allow you to personalize your education by focusing your electives on an area of study that best fits your desired career path.
-Choose from five optional career-focused concentrations:
+Choose from six optional career-focused concentrations:

 Explore fundamental Cybersecurity topics, certifications, and job roles.
 Gain essential networking skills related to CompTIA Network+ certification and build foundational security skills related to CompTIA Security+ certification.

 Gain exposure to the analytical methods and tools used by organizations as they leverage the value of data.
 Explore different uses of collected data, employ statistics in data analysis, and apply the appropriate visualization techniques for specific reporting needs.

 Focus on networking, database management, programming, and web development.

 Explore TCP/IP, which is the basis for all forms of networks, and focus on current industry-accepted practices for troubleshooting and administering Windows-based systems.

 Learn to design and develop programs and features including role-playing mechanics, storylines, character profiles, and more.
 You'll also study the creation of gamified experiences as well as how to implement challenges and scenarios.